sapph2c/ally-project/README.md

 > their race or ethnicity, gender, sexuality, ability, class, religion, or other marker of identity.
 > We need people to use common sense to figure out how to participate in social justice. - Roxane Gay

-This project serves as a guide to those wishing to become an ally to trans woman.
+This project serves as a guide to those wishing to become an ally to trans women.

 ## :speech_balloon: Dictionary <a name = "dictionary"></a>